 Primary Curriculum Delivery

 This element identifies how a curriculum framework is delivered (i.e., how nursing courses are offered).
 Programs were categorized into three groups based on how the majority of classes are delivered.
-The first is On-campus where classes meet in-person at main campus or at a satellite facility.
-The second, Online take place remotely.
-And third, Blended/Hybrid takes place on-campus and/or remotely.
+The first is On-campus where classes meet in-person at the main campus or at a satellite facility.
+The second, Online, takes place remotely.
+And third, Blended/Hybrid, takes place on-campus and/or remotely.